 Because it would be mostly, right?

-Like, would it be three quarters of their victims would also be black or more?
+Like, would it be three-quarters of their victims would also be black or more?

-More than three quarters, right?
+More than three-quarters, right?

-Um there's a whole bunch of other statistics.
+Then there's a whole bunch of other statistics.

 So that's the sort of stuff that's going around social media.

-Now that is a far less racial way to approach this.
+Now, that is a far less racial way to approach this.

-So I think Elon Musk is probably the you know going on the most productive path.
+So I think Elon Musk is probably the, you know, going on the most productive path because as soon as it gets into race, nothing happens.

-But if you were to focus on the repeat offenders, um that's purely a you know behavioral thing, and it it only kicks in if objectively speaking, somebody's been you know convicted a certain number of times for a certain number of things, certain type of things.
+And it only kicks in if, objectively speaking, somebody's been convicted a certain number of times for a certain number of things, certain type of things.

-So but the vast majority of all crime is committed by people who have at least three prior arrests.
+So, but the vast majority of all crime is committed by people who have at least three prior arrests.

-So these are you know pretty measurable things.
+So these are pretty measurable things.

-they re they actually argued that if you locked up in jail and kept them there forever, the people who did 80% of all the crimes, that it wouldn't change the crime rate.
+And people argued before that was implemented that if you locked up the people who did the vast majority of the crimes, you know, the three strike people, they actually argued that if you locked up in jail and kept them there forever, the people who did 80% of all the crimes, that it wouldn't change the crime rate.

 That was actually what smart people were saying in public in their arguments.

-Well, it's not going to change the crime rate, just because you put the people who do all the crimes in jail forever.
+Well, it's not going to change the crime rate just because you put the people who do all the crimes in jail forever.

 That's really just somebody's a dumb fuck.